 Windows Player: IL2CPP Scripting Backend

 When you build a Unity title on the Windows platform, Unity produces the following files, where ProjectName is the name of your application:

-• ProjectName.exe - The project executable file, i.e. your project application.
+• ProjectName.exe - The project executable file, that’s your project application.
 This contains the program entry point which calls into the Unity engine when launched.
+The path to the source code for ProjectName.exe is in the WindowsPlayer folder: Editor\Data\PlaybackEngines\WindowsStandaloneSupport\Source\WindowsPlayer.

 • UnityPlayer.dll - The DLL file that contains all the native Unity engine code.
 It’s signed with the Unity Technologies certificate, which lets you verify that no malicious entities have tampered with your engine.

 • *.pdb files - Symbol files for debugging.
-Unity copies these to the build directory if you enable Copy PDB files in the Build Settings window.
+Unity copies these to the build directory if you enable Copy PDB files in the Build Profiles window.

 • ProjectName_Data folder - This folder contains all the data needed to run your application.

-To modify your application, or ship the code which you built yourself (if you want to sign it, for example), you must rebuild it and place it in your built game directory.
+To modify your application or distribute the built code (for example, if you want to sign it or modify the built executable metadata), you must rebuild your project and place the output in your built game directory.

+Windows Player: IL2CPP Scripting Backend